-Historically, Indiana has experienced some of the state’s worst thunderstorms, tornadoes and flooding incidents during the spring months.
+Historically, Indiana has experienced some of the state’s worst thunderstorms, tornadoes and flooding incidents during the spring and early-summer months.
 Planning and preparation can help minimize weather-related deaths, injuries and property damage.
-Hoosiers are encouraged to build a preparedness kit, identify shelter and practice their plan during this year’s preparedness week.
+Hoosiers are encouraged to prepare for the consequences of severe weather during this year’s preparedness week.

-As part of Severe Weather Preparedness Week, on Thursday, March 19, a test of the Emergency Alert System will sound sometime between 10:00-10:30 a.m.
+As part of Severe Weather Preparedness Week, on Tuesday, March 22, a test of the Emergency Alert System will sound sometime between 10:00-10:30 a.m.
 EDT and 7:30-8:00 p.m.
 EDT on commercial radio, television networks and all hazards radios.
+Allen County will also activate the outdoor warning sirens during these times.
 These drills provide an excellent opportunity for individuals, families, students, teachers, staff and business people to practice their weather safety action plan.

 To find out more about preparing for severe weather and floods, visit our website at